-Joey Votto, Jesse Winker hit homers as Reds beat Giants 3-0
+Joey Votto, Jesse Winker homer as Reds beat Giants 3-0

+Wade wanted to personally tell Bell how much his late brother Mike meant to him while he was with the Twins.
+Former Minnesota bench coach Mike Bell died last month of cancer at age 46.

+“It was incredible.
+An unbelievable gesture by LaMonte and Gabe and the Giants,” Bell said.
+“All I can say is what it meant to me and my family, just another sign and example of people Mike touched.
+I was blown away.”

-SAN FRANCISCO (AP) — Joey Votto splashed a home run into McCovey Cove beyond the right-field arcade, Jesse Winker hit a two-run homer, and the Cincinnati Reds beat the San Francisco Giants 3-0 on Monday night.
+After the heartwarming exchange at the plate, Joey Votto splashed a home run into McCovey Cove and Jesse Winker connected for a two-run shot, leading the Reds to a 3-0 victory over the Giants on Monday night.

 Winker’s first home run of the year marked the first hit off Aaron Sanchez in the third and provided left-hander Wade Miley (2-0) with some early support.